 1) LinkedIn Content Shared in Your Feed

-First off, there is the content that you choose to publish and promote in your feed.
+First, there is the content you choose to publish and promote in your feed.
 These are helpful educational content tips.

 It could be text, photos, or video.